FabBag72/PD_TechTeam/README.md

     * DataGrid, DataGrid.content, see the video tutorial: Data entry by Data Grid list of parameters.
 Checking of min/max/isNaN.
   * Dialog:
     * Dialog message, Dialog.content, Two ways for dialog message box or pop-up message.
   * P&I Diagram: the diagram is a SVG with attribute preserveAspectRatio="none" so the diagram can fit to many aspect ratios.
+The SVG code is hosted in a HTML_host control.
 Then there are two popup windows linked to two elements: valve and compressor.
+Valve and compressor are two little SVG image embedded in a HTML Host as well.
+The position of the two element is relative to the parent so they are always in the same position related to main P&I Diagram.

 * Submenu2:
   * User Managment